sorokod/Iban.jl/docs/src/index.md

 ---

-## Lineage

-**Iban.jl** is a port of [Iban4j](https://github.com/arturmkrtchyan/iban4j) Java library which is published under Apache 2 license and copyrighted 2015 Artur Mkrtchyan

----

 ## License

+**Iban.jl** is a port of [iban4j](https://github.com/arturmkrtchyan/iban4j), a Java library published under Apache 2 license and copyrighted 2015 Artur Mkrtchyan

 Copyright 2021 David Soroko except where stated otherwise in the source.